saarw/flushout/README.md

 ... // Send the flush to the backend and apply it to the master proxy.endFlush(flushResponse.sync);
 ```
-Backends initialize the master with latest snapshot from the database and apply flushed command batches from the client proxies.
+The backend initializes a master with latest snapshot from the database and applies flushed command batches from clients.
 ```
 const latest: Snapshot<TodoList> = {
       commandCount: 0,